Our #1 Pick

 What Happens When the Kid Outgrows the Figurine Ritual

 The interesting thing about the screen-free audio category is what happens around age 7 or 8.
 The Tonie figurines go in a drawer.
 The Yoto might still get used for audiobooks at bedtime, but the ritual of card-swapping fades.
-What doesn't fade is the habit.
-Kids who grew up with audio as a focused activity, not background noise, keep that listening style into the rest of their lives.

 This is also the point where the parent's own listening habits start to look different.
 Spotify autoplay and Lofi Girl on loop are fine for the gym, but they're not the same thing as a Yoto card.
 There's no beginning, middle, or end.
 There's no thing you're listening TO.
 It's just sonic wallpaper.